-Jealousy inspired Cain to kill Able, Joseph’s brothers to sell him into slavery and King Saul to want to destroy David, his greatest and most loyal soldier.
+Jealousy is pure evil!
+It tends to open the door to demonic spirits in our life like no other sin.
+Jealousy inspired Cain to kill Abel, Joseph’s brothers to sell him into slavery and King Saul to want to destroy David, his greatest and most loyal soldier.
 Like the women who lined the streets and sang, “Saul has killed his thousands and David his ten thousands,” jealousy is often inspired by someone getting more attention or being more popular than we are.
 Saul’s jealousy opened the door to the spirit of insanity and murder in his life (see 1 Samuel 18).
 It transformed a once humble farm boy into a mass murderer!

-Jealousy Has No Friends
+Jealousy Has No Friends!

+Jealousy leads us to try and reduce others, highlight their weakness, build structures to control them, develop a case against them and/or incite a crowd to persecute them.
 Jealousy can build a beautiful palace, but a destroyer is lurking in the basement just waiting for the opportunity to mastermind some ploy to bring down its victims.

-4 Steps to Overcoming Jealousy
+4 Steps to Overcome Jealousy

-- First, we must admit that we are jealous and stop justifying our sin!
+- Face the problem.
+First, we must admit that we are jealous and stop justifying our sin!
 If it looks like a duck, quacks like a duck and walks like a duck, it’s a duck.
 Telling people how much we love or admire the person we resent is a bunch of bull and is masking our sin, which allows it to grow into a monster in our lives.